emipa606/MiningCoSpaceship/README.md

 This mod adds MiningCo. spaceships.
 See the forum thread for content/changelog. https://ludeon.com/forums/index.php?topic=14711.msg153947#msg153947

-# PLEASE START A NEW WORLD AND COLONY!
+[strike]# PLEASE START A NEW WORLD AND COLONY!
- Otherwise, you may get errors about null faction (or use Orion's Faction discovery mod). http://steamcommunity.com/workshop/filedetails/discussion/1221668621/1500126447404080792/]A FAQ is available.
+ Otherwise, you may get errors about null faction (or use Orion's Faction discovery mod).[/strike] http://steamcommunity.com/workshop/filedetails/discussion/1221668621/1500126447404080792/]A FAQ is available.
 Take a minute to read it! :-)

 # MiningCo.: spaceship